bamason2/ttp451-module/docs/labs/Lesson_2.md

 ### Introduction to DOE

 The MBC toolbox design browser can be used to design experiments (DOE) for collecting data (i.e engine performance responses like emission, torque output and fuel consumption).
 The design browser is a powerful tool which can be used to create complex experimental designs.
-Experimental design is important because it creates test sequences comprising of input variable values in the most efficient manner; while being able to make a good prediction of a system’s response.
+Experimental design is important because it creates test sequences comprising of input variable values in the most efficient manner.

-This part of the workshop lab is structured to provide a proactive learning approach.
-The lab session is supported by practical examples and real observations.
-This is to give the user an understanding of the implications of each experimental design in relation to the actual modelling of a system.

 The progress flow chart for designing an experiment and testing is shown in the figure below.
-Three different design styles will be used for comparison purposes.
+Three different designs  will be used for comparison purposes.
 The designs will be compared by testing each one in a “DOE testing kit” script.
 The outcome can be observed and changes/observations recorded.
-This manual contains the steps for completing these tasks.

 ![image](figs/lab2/fig_2_MBC_DOE_process.png)